Operationalizing the Research Program at Homebase

 Homebase employees are enthusiastic about research and understand the importance of research in order to make better design decisions.
 However, they can feel like the process itself is a barrier instead of an invitation.
 By streamlining the recruitment process, and creating a framework for synthesis and sharing, employees will be able to gain better insights by increasing the number of interview participants and by sharing insights across departments.

-I made a journey map to better illustrate the path Homebase employees needed to take during their recruitment process.
+Journey map to better illustrate the path Homebase employees needed to take during their recruitment process.

-I created a research brief to help
+Research brief to help

 designers communicate their strategies more effectively to other decision-makers.